choishingwan/PRS-Tutorial/docs/lassosum.md

 # Running PRS analysis

-We can run lassosum as follow
+We can run lassosum as follows:

 ``` R
 library(lassosum)